 Whatever you now think or feel about your circumcision, your pain, anger, sadness, and sense of loss are real, valid, and serious.
 Perhaps you feel mostly fine, but wish that you still had your foreskin.
 Perhaps you are devastated by what you are missing and are suffering deep emotional and/or physical pain.
 Perhaps you were a victim of not just genital mutilation, but also medical malpractice or a complication that left you with a badly-damaged penis.
 Whatever your feelings are, you are not alone.
 Websites such as Men Do Complain and Bloodstained Men are dedicated to showing that many men are not OK with what was done to them without their consent.
 You do not have to suffer in silence.
 You do not have to be strong.
 You are a victim and you have the right to be heard.

 Male circumcision is harmful in a number of ways, and some of the damage can not be reversed.
-The loss of the approximately 20,000 nerve endings cannot be undone, and the erogenous tissue of the foreskin is permanently gone.
+The loss of the thousands of nerve endings cannot be undone, and the erogenous tissue of the foreskin is permanently gone.
 However, the following three functions of the foreskin can be restored:

 1. Covering the glans – The penis glans (head) is meant to be an internal organ just like the clitoris of a female.
 Once exposed, the circumcised glans becomes dry and calloused, a process called keratinization.
 The foreskin keeps the glans moist and sensitive.
 A restored foreskin will keep the glans covered, allowing it to be moist and lose its calloused layer of cells.
 The glans is also protected from the rubbing of clothing, and minor bumps or pinches.